nualagr/readnreviewed/README.md

 &#9745;	Raise revenue by directing site members to a partner online book store where they can buy the books they are interested in.

-When a logged-in user navigates to their Wish List or to the View Book page for a book they have not yet reviewed they are presented with a blue
+When a logged-in user navigates to their Wish List or to the View Book page, for a book they have yet to review, they are presented with a blue
 'Buy it Now' button.

 ![alt text](documentation/readme-images/upvote-review-tablet-view.png "Screenshot of the Buy It Now button on the View Book page for The Thursday Murder Club by Richard Osmond.")